 Participants should meet at 10 a.m. at the Lake Oolenoy boat ramp across the lake from the park visitor center.
-Sessions last two to three hours, depending on the number of paddlers.
+Sessions last two to three hours, depending on the number of paddlers

-Cost of the program is $20.
 Park rangers recommend you wear swimming attire and bring a towel, water, sunscreen, hat and footwear that can get wet.
 Registration deadline is three days before each event.
 Call 864.918.8475 to schedule your session.

 If you already feel confident in your paddling skills, you can rent a canoe or kayak and take to the water on your own.
 Rentals are offered year-round at the park headquarters or seasonally at the Lake Pinnacle boathouse from March 1 through the Sunday after Thanksgiving for $5 per half-hour.